 In addition to cosmetic treatment for wrinkles, BOTOX (botulinum toxin) has been approved in the U.S. by the FDA for the treatment of excessive underarm sweating.
-BOTOX has also been used in many areas of medicine for some time, including treatment of muscle spasms and certain types of headaches.
+BOTOX has also been used in many areas of medicine for some time, including the treatment of muscle spasms and certain types of headaches.
 Fifty (50) BOTOX units are injected into approximately twenty spots in each armpit.

-Drawbacks of using this treatment for the palms and soles are the pain and the potential of side effects including temporary muscle weakness.
+The drawbacks of using this treatment for the palms and soles are the pain and the potential of side effects including temporary muscle weakness.

 How does BOTOX work?

-When the BOTOX (a neurotoxin approved for the treatment of Hyperhidrosis) is injected into the armpits, it reduces or stops the sweat production by temporarily blocking the chemical signals from the nerves that stimulate and control the function of these glands.
+When BOTOX (a neurotoxin approved for the treatment of Hyperhidrosis) is injected into the armpits, it reduces or stops sweat production by temporarily blocking the chemical signals from the nerves that stimulate and control the function of these glands.

 When the sweat glands don’t receive these chemical signals the severe sweating stops for a period of time.
 While the effects of the treatment last for several months, they will gradually wear off in time a repeated treatment is required.